A practitioner point of view on building software using Agile vs Waterfall methodologies.

 Agile promotes more a greater learning curve of each release.
 The team learns the most during requirement gathering and product delivery.
 The more you do it, the more you learn.

 Agile preventing forced injection of new scope.
 A waterfall project might have an increased workload in a release if the client realizes that half way into the project that he missed a critical functionality.
 This functionality is critical to the project launching successfully.
 Many project either expand the scope or will be pronounced DOA (dead on arrival).
 Agile factors in the velocity of a team and the number of hours/story points per sprint.
 This means the sprint is always re-calibrated and scope creep is managed.

 I view that agile is v2.0 of the waterfall model. it uses the best parts a frame work to approach building software using design, test and build strategies but adapted to the value proposition of the business.
 I would dare to say that agile is pigging backing the waterfall and the next generation of reducing useless paper work to get better working software.
-Agile is like doing many smaller casual cascading iterations of design, build and testing at much faster rate with an MVP in mind.
+Agile is like doing many smaller casual cascading iterations of design, build and testing at much faster rate with an MVP (usable software) in mind.
 Its evolution and inevitably you will use techniques of both.
 I dare any developer to say they are going to build software and never did a design session, or used Test driven design then coded.
 That is principles waterfall have done for decades.
 Just some food for thought.

 Stephen Choo Quan